Universal Phase Transitions of Matter in Optically Driven Cavities

 Since the superconductor introduces no extra loss to the cavity photon, the step-like drop of the ponderomotive potential is the same universal value $ V_{\text{u}} = E_{\text{p}}^2 /(2k) $.
 The critical field $E_{\text{c}}$ could be estimated simply by $V_0(\Delta_{\text{c}})-V_0(\Delta_0)=V_{\text{u}}(E_{\text{c}})$ which gives the red dashed curve in Fig.~\ref{fig:ScheSC}(b), a decent approximation to the phase boundary.
 If $\Delta_{\text{c}}$ is close to $\Delta_0$ which happens for pump frequencies closely below the equilibrium cavity photons, the equilibrium potential could be approximated by a quadratic one so that the criterion becomes $\nu(\Delta_{\text{c}}-\Delta_0)^2=V_{\text{u}}(E_{\text{c}})$ and renders a very small critical field $E_{\text{c}}=(\Delta_0-\Delta_{\text{c}})\sqrt{2k \nu}$~\cite{3note}.

-To conclude, we note that \equa{eq:FpVp_step} for the disordered superconductor is only strictly correct at zero temperature so that there is no optical absorption from quasi-particles.
-At temperatures much lower than the critical temperature, our qualitative conclusions remain valid.
-The rigorous derivation for the ponderomotive potential at nonzero temperatures is left for future research.
-It is also interesting to explore other new phases induced by this potential in driven cavities, and to study the effect of fluctuations around the new minima beyond the mean-field level.
+To conclude, we note that Eqs.~\eqref{eqn:FP} \eqref{eq:FpVp_step} for the dirty superconductor is only strictly correct at zero temperature so that there is no optical absorption from quasi-particles, while the Eliashberg effect~\cite{PismaZhETF.11.186,klapwijk1977radiation, curtis2019cavity} that enhances superconductivity dominates at temperatures close to the critical temperature, see Appendix~C for nonzero temperature effects.
+Although we focused on Fabry–Pérot cavities for analytical clarity, the other types of cavities such as plasmonic/polaritonic nano cavities can also be treated within our framework with the coefficient $\alpha^\prime(\omega, \phi)$ replaced by the appropriate expressions.
+Future directions include exploring other new phases induced by this potential in driven cavities, the effect of fluctuations beyond the mean-field level, and the force induced by vacuum fluctuations in equilibrium cavities~\cite{felice2022breakdown,Rubio.2023,Faist.2024, enkner2024enhancedfractionalquantumhall, yang2025quantumhalleffectchiral, keren2025cavity}.